ethanwongca/WongPong/README.md

 # WongPong
-A fun game, I made for a friend
+A fun game, I made for a friend.